AustinJRoberts/rna_folding/README.md

 However, the smaller stems (2, 4, 15, 17) and (3, 5, 15, 16) also need to be considered,
 even though the optimal solution will not include them in this case.

-Second, the intertwining phenomenon known as psuedoknots are less energetically favorable.
+Second, the intertwining phenomenon known as pseudoknots are less energetically favorable.
 In Figure 2, we see an example of such a pseudoknot, where one side of a stem occurs in between the two sides of a different stem.
 The use of a quadratic objective allows us to make pseudoknots less likely to occur in optimal solutions,